nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-08/README.md

 But what about data models that are dependent upon one another?
 For example, People and Teams can be related because People belong to a specific team.
 We store the team in each person's `_team` field, and creating, updating or deleting a person can result in a team being created, updated or deleted.

 To clarify the example further, if we attempt to create a person `Sarah Smalls` who belongs to team `Yellow Rhino`, we first must check if `Yellow Rhino` exists.
-If it does not we now have to create a team `Yellow Rhino`, save that new team id, and store that team id in `Sarah Smalls`'s `_team` field.
+If it does not, we now have to create a team `Yellow Rhino`, save that new team id, and store that team id in `Sarah Smalls`'s `_team` field.
 Later on, if we delete `Sarah Smalls`, we might leave the team `Yellow Rhino` empty with no members.
 In that case, we should also delete `Yellow Rhino`.

 In our lab 04, that relational logic was in our `index.js`.
-This time, we want our client to not have to worry about the relational rules, so we'll be putting it in our `server.js` endpoints.
+This time, we want our client to not worry about the relational rules, so we'll be putting it in our `server.js` endpoints.

 > Note: There's no right or wrong way to do this: sometimes you'll find relational rules on the client side as well.
-Generally however, if code that is directly calling upon our model should be in our server.
+Generally however, code that is directly calling upon our model should be in our server.

 ## How to Get There